5 Perfect Weekend Trips From NYC

-The Head Of The Charles Regatta, which celebrated its 55th year this past October, draws thousands of spectators to the banks of the Charles River to watch impressive groups of rowers compete in the two-day race.
+The Head Of The Charles Regatta draws thousands of spectators to the banks of the Charles River every year to watch impressive groups of rowers compete in the two-day race.

 Boston is about a four-hour drive from New York City.

-Burlington started as the third largest lumber port in the country with the city’s bustling waterfront.
+Burlington started as the third-largest lumber port in the country with the city’s bustling waterfront.
 Today, that waterfront is still a lively place to hang out on a warm day.
-Head to Waterfront Park on Lake Champlain for a stroll or a bicycle adventure, just part of the city’s miles and miles of public trails.
+Head to Waterfront Park on Lake Champlain for a stroll or a bicycle adventure on part of the city’s miles and miles of public trails.
 While there, check out the ECHO, Leahy Center for Lake Champlain, an interactive science museum dedicated to the health of the surrounding lake, or rent a boat from the Community Sailing Center before grabbing a “Sugarshack” crepe (with Cabot butter from Vermont and local maple sugar) from The Skinny Pancake, a popular spot with vegan and gluten-free options, too.